Skip to Content

 11. Get that Festival Feeling

-Sugar Mas, St Kitts-Nevis National Carnival, rocks up around Christmas and New year when islanders dress in spectacular carnival costumes for a dance-off to calypso rhythms and soca.
-Sugar Mas is a time for music, parades and parties.
+Sugar Mas, St Kitts-Nevis National Carnival, rocks up around Christmas and New Year when islanders dress in spectacular carnival costumes for a dance-off to calypso rhythms and soca.
+Sugar Mas is a time for live music, parades and parties.

 12. Monkey Around

-St Kitts and Nevis has been home to Vervet Monkeys when they were introduced to the country over 300 years ago.
-There are now more monkeys than humans.
+St Kitts and Nevis have been home to Vervet Monkeys since they were introduced to the country over 300 years ago, and there are now more monkeys than humans.
 You’ll see them out in the fields stealing the crops and scampering through the branches of roadside trees.

 Vervet Monkey St Kitts